joshtch/fdo/README.md

 console.log(solution); // -> {A: 15}
 ```

-For the DSL syntax see FDQ.
+For the DSL syntax see the docs in [fdq](https://github.com/qfox/fdq).

 ## Tasks